Şarköy: The area today

 Şarköy and Mürefte are small country towns providing the surrounding villages with amenities such as medical care and high schools.
 90% of the land is cultivated, vineyards and olive groves near the coast, with sunflowers, wheat, barley and tobacco inland.

 Şarköy has the longest beach in Turkey, the 12th longest in the world, which was dirty but has been cleaned up now and in 2006 was awarded a blue flag.
 The district includes 60 km of coastline for tourism, fishing and prawn fishing.
 And it is possible to take a motorboat from here to Avşa or Marmara Island.
 With all this to offer Şarköy is naturally popular with holidaymakers from Istanbul.
 There are hotels and guest houses in the town of Şarköy, but not enough to fill the demand in summertime.
 There are also compounds of holiday flats for summer residents.
-The town has a little jetty and pretty narrow lanes.
-The night-life and cuisine of the towns are not top-class. Şarköy attracts Istanbul's Population coming on family holidays, because it is not so far from İstanbul away.
-There are bars and discos playing a variety of different musics, and places among the rocks for the young or young at heart to creep off and drink beer and Raki.
-And as this area thrives on wine-making and tourism people are pretty cool about life. Şarköy is a mecca for Windsurfing because it is Said that 7 types of winds are meeting together there.
+The town has a little jetty and pretty narrow lanes.Şarköy is a mecca for Windsurfing because it is Said that 7 types of winds are meeting together there.
 The young generation tend to migrate to Istanbul for study and careers.
 Uçmakdere village has a parasailing possibility between end of May and beginning of September.

 The land behind the coast has the right micro-climate for vineyards and wine-making; Şarköy is known for its wine and holds a wine festival each autumn.
 Güler Sabancı has a winery here making a Cabernet Sauvignon called Gulor.
 And the olives are very good too.

 There is also an institute of Trakya University here.

+Composition

+There are 31 neighbourhoods in Şarköy District: